amitjoy/Kura-MQTT-Client-Utility/README.md

 ### How do I get set up? ###

-* Install E4 Tooling, Jeeeyul Eclipse Theme Pack
+* Install E4 Tooling, Jeeeyul Eclipse Theme Pack and put OPAL SWT bundle in Target Platform
 * Import all the projects
-* Dependencies: Jeeeyul Eclipse Theme Pack, Apache Commons IO
+* External Dependencies: Jeeeyul Eclipse Theme Pack, Apache Commons IO, Opal SWT
 * Run the Product

 ### Who do I talk to? ###